xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 laid out in statistics manuals.
 For Wright, drawing a path diagram is not a statistical exercise; it is an exercise in genetics, economics, psychology, or whatever the scientist's own field of expertise is.

+- **Xie:** Maybe our way of understanding the world by causation is fundamentally subjective.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes